-The Complete Works of George Orwell edited by Peter Davison, assisted by Ian Angus, by Sheila Davison
+The Complete Works of George Orwell edited by Peter Davison, assisted by Ian Angus and Sheila Davison

 Birds of America by Lorrie Moore

 Referral to the United States House of Representatives pursuant to Title 28, United States Code, å¤595(c) Submitted by the Office of the Independent Counsel

 Walker Evans: New York 11, 1998 exhibition at the J. Paul Getty Museum, Los Angeles, July 28-October